 The seller must provide the buyer with information about the appliance warranties that are still active.

-If all this paperwork sounds like too much, you can simply sell your house for cash and avoid all these procedures.
+If all this paperwork sounds too much, you can sell your house for cash and avoid all these procedures.
 Cash home buyers in Pittsburgh will buy your house as is, and no inspections or surveys will be required.
-We don’t need the approval of a lender, and we can make you an offer within 24 hours.
-We buy houses in Pittsburgh and we can close within 30 days!
-Call us today to sell your house fast for cash in Pittsburgh!
+We don’t need a lender’s approval, and we can make you an offer within 24 hours.
+We buy houses in Pittsburgh, and we can close within 30 days!
+Call us today to sell your home fast for cash in Pittsburgh!